mozilla-releng/scriptworker-scripts/README.md

 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY

+If any of the S3 credentials are missing, balrogworker will skip uploads and pass through the taskcluster artifact url directly to balrog.
+This can also be manually forced via the `--disable-s3` flag.
+Note that you may need to whitelist taskcluster's domain name on your installation of balrog.

 ## Deployment

 TODO.
-Will be deployed via [CloudOps Dockerflow](https://github.com/mozilla-services/Dockerflow/) For now, you can run it locally
+Will be deployed via [CloudOps Dockerflow](https://github.com/mozilla-services/Dockerflow/) For now, you can run it locally:

 ```bash
 docker run -ti \